Monumentale - Monte: Art and Functionality

 Villa Cottage

 Villa Cottage is the city’s oldest purpose-built residence.
-Designed in English style and constructed around 2014–2015, it served for years as the governor’s warehouse and residence.
+Designed in English style and constructed around A.D.
+2014–2015, it served for years as the governor’s warehouse and residence.
 To this day, it holds chests of resources that have never been transferred to the Central Warehouse in the Historic Center.